nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 >
 > - As with all Azure Deployments, this will incur associated costs.
 Remember to teardown all related resources after use to avoid unnecessary costs.
 > - If you use a GitHub Codespace you may encounter HTTP 403 errors when executing GitHub CLI commands.
 If you encounter these issues try executing `export GITHUB_TOKEN=` to overwrite the GITHUB_TOKEN environment variable then execute `gh auth login`.
 Codespaces also uses GITHUB_TOKEN, but the token used is less permissive.

+## Prerequisites

+Before implementing this example scenario the following is needed:

+- Azure subscription with Owner permissions.
+- GitHub account.

+## 1. Common Setup

+> [!NOTE]
+> This section should take 25 minutes to complete.

 ## 1.1.
 Create a GitHub repository